exasol/sphinx-github-pages-generator/doc/design.rst

 Generate documentation
 ######################

-The Documentatin is generated and build using
+The Documentation is generated and build using

 .. code::